 + Stay at the Alamanda Palm Cove by Lancemore.
 Poolview room

 Day 14: Great Barrier Reef Snorkel cruise

 Explore the wondrous spectacle that is the Great Barrier Reef.
 A diversity of marine life and corals inhabit the Great Barrier Reef and can be viewed from the surface or by plunging below.
 Snorkelling and diving the Great Barrier Reef is an adventure.
 Exploring the coral gardens in search for weird and wonderful marine creatures at Opal Reef and Agincourt Reef will keep you busy for hours.
 Three sites are visited in one day, providing an insight into this large, unique and extraordinary living organism that is the Great Barrier Reef.
 Departing from the Reef Marina, your experienced and knowledgeable crew will take you on a trip of a lifetime to the World Heritage Great Barrier Reef Marine Park in new stable and comfortable vessels.
-Scuba diving excursions available (extra cost) (B, L)
+Scuba diving excursions available ($) (B, L)

 The Historic Kuranda Train is a step back into the days of our pioneers and although just 36km long, the Train ride takes about 1 hour and 45 minutes including a 15 minute stop at the mighty Barron Gorge Lookout.
 Along the journey, you will traverse the gorgeous mountain range, travel through 15 tunnels and view many beautiful cascades and waterfalls all while learning about its wonderful and unique history.
 Did you know that half the people buried in Cairns Pioneer cemetary died during construction of this brutal railway?
 It was an amazing and difficult pioneering feat that shaped the region of today!